 CEO at Driven Inc., he oversees development and direction of his company’s business strategy and corporate vision.
 In addition , he coordinates the planning and direction of all organizational targets and standards for performance, quality, corporate culture, and legislative adherence.
 He also maintains and develops Driven’s values and reputation in the marketplace.
 Before joining Driven in 2005, he served as a Chief Operations Officer with a national real estate development firm.
 In this role, Ozzy was responsible for revenue, brand recognition, acquisitions, sales, training, staff development, and research/development of new markets.
 Previously, he served in numerous sales and marketing leadership roles with a track record of proven success.

-Principal of Lex Aperta in Seattle, which specializes in e-discovery legal advice and consulting, Helen Bergman Moure has been a commercial litigator in federal and state court for 17 years.
+Principal of Lex Aperta in Seattle, which offers comprehensive e-discovery legal advice and consulting, Helen Bergman Moure has been a commercial litigator in federal and state court for more than 24 years.
 Since 1999, she has devoted her practice to efficient, cost-effective e-discovery and document review services to clients ranging from entrepreneurs to Fortune 100 corporations.
 Previously, as a partner at K&L Gates in Seattle, she helped found the firm’s e-Discovery Analysis and Technology (e-DAT) Group and develop the Patterns document review software created by Attenex, now owned by FTI.
 She is very experienced in structuring and supervising projects involving all aspects of discovery, from custodian identification and retention to collection, processing, review, and post-production litigation support.
-She advises public and private organizations on litigation readiness and in designing and implementing document retention systems.
-She is a frequent speaker on e-discovery and actively participates in The Sedona Conference®.
-A member of the bars of Florida and Washington, she earned her JD from Boston University School of Law.
+Helen has served as an expert witness in both state and federal court actions, and advises public and private organizations on litigation readiness and in designing and implementing document retention systems.
+She is a frequent speaker on e-discovery and actively participates in a variety of industry organizations, including serving on the advisory board of ACEDS.

 Senior manager of marketing and business development at Fronteo North America, in San Francisco, he is a respected thought leader on international and cross-border e-discovery issues and an active member in leading industry organizations.
 He is a contributor to the The Sedona Conference Working Group VI, which focuses on cross-border discovery and data privacy.
 Prior to Fronteo, he held several management roles in prominent technology companies where he successfully re-launched product lines and established channel partnerships to drive revenue.
 A veteran of establishing marketing programs and alliances in both private and public companies, he started his career as a chip design engineer at Quicklogic, where he was granted a patent for the high-speed embedded SERDES product.
 He has a master’s degree in Electrical Engineering from Wright State University, Ohio.